 Organic soils and peatlands

 This report is a handbook for policy-makers, technical audiences and others interested in peatlands.
-It is the second edition of the report, which was first published in May 2012.
-The new edition has additional information about grazing on peatlands, and includes updates on options for financing as well as measuring, reporting and verifying emissions and emission reductions.
+The new, updated edition has additional information about grazing on peatlands, and includes updates on options for financing as well as measuring, reporting and verifying emissions and emission reductions.

 Organic soils and peatlands climate change mitigation initiative